Player's Guide Index

 Extreme temperatures and adverse climactic conditions use the Toxicity mechanic.
 Climactic conditions should be rated in Severity from 1 to 5 (adjusted for protective gear), or higher for supernatural or extraterrestrial conditions.

-Alcohol reduces Dexterity and Intelligence by 1 for every 2 drinks.
+Alcohol reduces Dexterity and Intellect by 1 for every 2 drinks.
 One point is recovered per hour.

 Knockout gas such as BZ and Kolokol-1 require a Body roll at Difficulty 9 each turn spent in the area of effect, plus the turn after leaving it.
 An Outcome of 3 or higher allows full action.
 An outcome of 1 or 2 allows the character to crawl out of the gas, with no other action possible.
 An Outcome of 0 indicates the character is overcome by spasms that turn, and a botch indicates the character is Incapacitated.